Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Six month old Beagle puppy_Sava312_shutterstock

 Beagles are best known for three things: Snoopy, their big floppy ears, and their amazing sense of smell.
-Originally used for chasing rabbits in Elizabethan England, Beagles continued to prove their worth as hunters long after the arrival of firearms, sniffing out game birds that fell into deep brush.
+They were originally used for chasing rabbits in Elizabethan England, and Beagles continued to prove their worth as hunters long after the arrival of firearms, sniffing out game birds that fell into deep brush.

-Nowadays, Beagles are champions in both work and play.
-They’re bomb sniffers, therapy dogs, and companions for families all over the world.
-If you’re looking to adopt a beagle, and want to know what coat colors they’re born with, you’ve come to the right place.
+Nowadays, Beagles are bomb sniffers, therapy dogs, and companions for families all over the world.
+If you’re looking to adopt a Beagle and want to know about the available coat colors, you’ve come to the right place.

-The American Kennel Club recognizes 25 different Beagle color combinations and 6 markings, for a total of 150 possible coats.
+The American Kennel Club recognizes 25 Beagle color combinations and six markings for a total of 150 possible coats.
 However, that’s probably not the exact number.
-Some combinations are vanishingly rare, while each color is divided into multiple distinct shades.
-All official colors are different combinations and markings of the following 7 colors.
+Some combinations are rare, while each color is divided into multiple shades.
+All official colors are different combinations and markings of the following seven colors.

 Beagle Coat Colors & Markings Overview